BAA Curriculum

 Keeping boys engaged, in class, and in school

 Excerpt from the Board/Authority Approved Framework: H.O.P.E. for Boys Leadership 11 considers all aspects, opportunities and challenges of contemporary life and 21st century learning for young Canadian male students today.
-It also explores the male universe historically, and in the future, as it relates to individuals, relationships, careers, communities, aboriginal and western societies, environment, the global village, and most particularly Canada.
+It also explores the male universe historically, and in the future, as it relates to individuals, relationships, careers, communities, indigenous worldview, western societies, environment, the global village, and most particularly Canada.

 In this course, there is a strong emphasis on the development of the individual (in essence, laying the foundation of H.O.P.E.) through the receiving of intense support in the areas of Hope, Opportunity, Positive mentorship, and Education.
 Hope is developed through the strong connections these young men will make to positive male influences in their lives.
 Opportunity is what is provided through the Boys Club Network mentors and the system of networks the organization provides.
 Positive mentorship comes through interactions with mentors and positive role models who will help guide students in a proactive and productive way.
 Educational opportunities are increased by helping to keep these young men in school and learning that knowledge is power.